koboldpress/black-flag-docs/changelogs/monster-vault.md

 permalink: /changelogs/monster-vault
 ---

-# Tales of the Valiant Monster Vault Change Log

 **Note**:  The current version of the module is released on v1.3.067 of the Black Flag System and FVTT v13.347.
 As development for this system and core software is ongoing, some issues/bugs may appear in the content.
 If you find any issues/bugs in this module, please report them to https://support.koboldpress.com/ with the following information.

 ---